 The term labour movement is often applied to any organization or association of wage earners who join together to advance their common interests.
 It more broadly applies, however, to any association of workers by geographical area, trade or industry, or any other factor.
 While labour unions have been the almost exclusive centre of the modern labour movement in Canada, United States, Western Europe, and in many other countries, the term labour movement has come to embrace labour-oriented political parties as well as labour unions, usually combined in a loose alliance.
 In fact, in the 1950s, any member of a union affiliated labour movement would be addressed as a “Teamster”.

 In the modern global economy, these more loosely combined alliances, teams, can be seen in every aspect of human life.
 For today, if one were asked, what he or she thought was a good example of a team?
 He or she may reply with numerous different answers.
 To a basketball fan, the Chicago Bulls dynasty would be thought of as the greatest basketball team ever put together.
 To a Canadian politician, he or she would pick the Liberals as the most successful party/team to ever hold power in Canadian politics.
 To an animator, the Walt Disney animation group would definitely be thought of as one of the greatest teams.
 The scientists involved in the Manhattan Project during WWII would have been considered as part of one of the most exclusive scientific teams, in the eyes of a modern day scientist.
 To a business executive the organizational development in companies like Apple would be considered as a successful teaming up of executives into groups.
 Finally, to a zoo keeper, hyenas which travel in packs of up to 100 members and have firmly established territories, would be thought of as a great nocturnal hunting team, for alone they are no bigger than a large family dog but together as a team they can take down the king of the jungle, the lion, with out any hesitation.
 So how do these teams get put together?
 What makes their members stay focused as a “Teamster”?
 How do these teams become successful in their goals?
 To answer these questions one must look into the roots of the principles that build the foundation for these teams, and dig out the most common ones.
 For as one can see, the members of all these teams are held together by the gratification involved in feeling wanted and needed, intellectually and physically challenged, praised and rewarded, and a part of a greater accomplishment.
 The result of the combined nature of these principles is the ultimate motivational drive that is seen in those team members, which exhilarates their need to “live to work” and not “work to live”.
 (Harold J. Leavitt, Hot Groups) During the next few paragraphs these above principles, common to all teams, will be discussed, illustrated through examples and related to the concept of successful team structure.
+Teamwork can make work a lot more effective, with some employers using places similar to https://lockdownrooms.com/team-building-san-diego/ to help with team building among there employees.

 The world revolves on human interaction, thus, throughout evolution the human race has been striving to overcome all communication barriers, first with the development of language both verbally and physically, later with the development of message delivery both on paper and electronically, and finally with the development of telecommunications including the Internet.
 One might now ask what was the driving force for this huge evolution in communication.
 Although the answer could be spread across multiple explanations, the key ingredient is the driving nature for humans to feel a part of society, a part of a greater world not just bounded by what one can see.
 Since the beginning of time human nature has thrived on acceptance and the need to feel wanted and be wanted, such as a baby to his or her parents or as an employee to his or her boss.
 For someone who works in a typical nine to five job, which basically consists of completing the tasks assigned within that time, would be almost without purpose unless bills had to be paid and a family was waiting.
 However, to be in a job where what is required of you is what you have to offer mentally and physically, and that without your support the structure would collapse, would seem a lot more tempting to pursue in everyday that you “live to work”.
 Perhaps the most innovative organizational restructuring in the corporate world was the evolution of modern day teams.
 What better structure than the teaming up of employees is there that can motivate in a way that would engrave the minds of those who work with the notion that one should “live to work” and not “work to live”.
 When one looks at the Chicago Bulls dynasty, one would for certain realize that each player felt that they were needed for their skills and that together there was nothing they could not accomplish.
 So if it could work for a basketball team why can it not work for a corporate team?
 The answer is, “it can”, and one just has to figure out how to transfer the driving force that propels a sports team to the successes they achieve, to that of a corporate team.
 And thus, in order to begin such a transfer one must notice that once teams are created one major principle that is automatically upheld is the intrinsic nature to feel wanted and needed, a definite motivation to “live to work” and not “work to live”.
 Just like one who works to support a family because he or she is needed to do so and therefore would not want to let their family down, so would that same person as a corporate team member not want to let his or her team down by not elevating the team’s status with his or her needed skills and other capabilities.